wp-plugins/soundcloud-is-gold/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+New widget to display a user's latest track.
+New "user" argument for the shortcode to display user's latest track.

 = 2.0 =
 When updating to 2.0, if you're experiencing issues, deactivate and reactivate the plugin from the plugin page.
 This is due to switching to the Settings API.
 Sorry for the inconvenient.